NicoleKaldus/CS383-AI/README.md

 # CS383-AI

 This is a repo describing some of the projects that I did in my Artificial Intelligence class while studying at UMass Amherst.
 If you would like access to the projects, please contact me.
+It is prohibited for me to publicly share course assignments in order to prevent plagarism.

 Course Information:
 - This course was taken in the Fall 2023 semester.
 This course was modeled directly after the AI course at UC Berkeley (http://ai.berkeley.edu)